rnacentre/SCCAF-D/README.md

 -----
 For citation please refer to this:

-Feng,S *et al*.
+Feng *et al*.
 Alleviating batch effects in cell type deconvolution.

 The current version will be soon available at research square.